FAQs

 Q: What is the price of a commission?

 A: It really depends.
 I will provide you with a quote upon receiving the details from you regarding the size of the desired portrait.
-It also depends on the quality of the reference photos you provide. of My prices include shipping or, if you're within the GTA, I will deliver the painting to you.
-Please email me your request for quote using the Inquiries form.
-I will reply within 24 hours.
+Please email me at info@StephanieMcLeanArt.ca for more information.

 -